probmods/probmods2/chapters/function-learning.md

 Models of this sort are often called *deep generative models* because the (here not very) deep neural net is doing a large amount of work to generate complex observations.

 Notice that while this model reconstructs the data well, the posterior predictive looks like noise.
 That is, this model *over-fits* the data.
 To ameliorate overfitting, we might try to limit the expressive capacity of the model.
 For instance by reducing the latent dimension for z (i.e. `ld`) to 1, since we know that the data actually lie near a one-dimensional subspace.
 (Try it!)
-However that model usually simply overfits in a more costrained way.
+However that model usually simply overfits in a more constrained way.

 Here, we instead increase the data (by a lot) with the flexible model (warning, this takes much longer to run):